pachterlab/gget/docs/src/en/blast.md

 #### [More examples](https://github.com/pachterlab/gget_examples)

 # References
-If you use `gget alphafold` in a publication, please cite the following articles:
+If you use `gget blast` in a publication, please cite the following articles:

 - Luebbert, L., & Pachter, L. (2023).
 Efficient querying of genomic reference databases with gget.
 Bioinformatics. [https://doi.org/10.1093/bioinformatics/btac836](https://doi.org/10.1093/bioinformatics/btac836)